 Healthy food is your choice

-A WeWork tenant has also spoken out about a switch to elaborate fruit waters.
-An exciting announcement that the company was going with an all-vegan, all-plant menu in terms of any catering it offered may be a fad.
-Although deemed a trend, awoke office lifestyle has its merits.
-Mainly when executed with care and promoted without pomp.
-The good news is you don’t have to go all-out woke to please your workforce – compromise is key.
-So nobody is excluded.
+A WeWork tenant has also spoken out about a switch to elaborate fruit waters, with rumours of an all-vegan, all-plant menu.
+Although deemed a trend, a woke office lifestyle has its merits but you don’t have to go all-out woke to please your workforce – compromise is key when executing a more woke commercial design.

 Here are some ‘woke’ but not wacky workspace interior ideas and office additions you could adopt: